ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

 </div>

-Apart from the abstract mathematical motivation for supergeometry, it is also an observational fact that the [[observable universe]] is fundamentally described by [[supergeometry]].
+Apart from the abstract mathematical motivation for supergeometry, it is also an [[experimental observation|experimental]] fact that the
+[[observable universe]] is fundamentally described by [[supergeometry]].
 Namely the [[Pauli exclusion principle]], in its refined form of the [[spin-statistics theorem]], implies that the [[phase space]] of a [[field theory]]